The Rhythm of Success: Kanban Meetings

 From quick daily check-ins within a team to big-picture strategy reviews with senior executives, Kanban meetings keep interconnected Kanban systems operating efficiently, identify problem areas, and assess overall customer satisfaction.
 Kanban identifies 7 essential Kanban meetings or cadences to implement.

 A cadence refers to a regular rhythm – an important feature of Kanban meetings is their regularity.
 This is especially important for big-picture meetings such as strategy reviews which can be indefinitely put off until things come to a breaking point.

 Imagine Kanban cadences as the heartbeat of your delivery process.
 Irregularities and skipped beats signify trouble ahead and inconsistent output.
 Regular, steady heartbeats signal a healthy body in working order – consistent functions that can be used to accurately forecast future delivery.

 The function of the Kanban cadences can be divided into three overlapping groups:

 Types of Kanban Meetings

-We’ve included suggested Kanban cadence frequencies and lengths as a starting point – feel free to adapt them according to the needs of your project and team.
+We’ve included suggested Kanban cadence frequencies and lengths as a starting point – feel free to adapt them according to the needs of your organization.
 Certain events can also be used to trigger meetings – for example, risk reviews are generally conducted monthly but could be triggered by a critical glitch that made it through to production.